smallSohoSolo/pi/README.md

-# pi
+# number-livedata
-An example use Data Binding and Live Data to calculate pi.
+An example use Data Binding and Live Data to calculate number.